-Scottish Driving School one week intensive driving courses build confidence.
+Scottish Driving School one week intensive driving course will build confidence.
 Driving courses of this high standard produce safe, confident drivers for life.

-We have developed a learning system to drive that reduces the time it takes to pass a driving test.
+A unique teaching technique helps all learner drivers to drive in such a way that they master the art of good safe driving for life a lot sooner than conventional learning methods.
+Which reduces the time it takes to pass a driving test.
 This process is achieved without compromising safety.

-New learner drivers are naturally nervous, and we consider this in the early driving lessons.
+New learner drivers are naturally nervous, and this is considered in early driving lessons.
 Quiet roads are used in the early stages, and every concept of moving the car from A to B is covered in great detail.
-Once your confidence builds, your instructor will move you onto roads of moderate traffic.
+Once your confidence builds, you will naturally move onto roads of moderate traffic.

 Why book an Intensive Driving Course

 Booking an intensive driving course with the most experienced driving instructor in the UK is your road to success.
 All driving lessons are structured with the individual student in mind.
 You can book a test as soon as you are ready to pass.